aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-api-guide.rst

     Allocates a new tensor, placing it in either host virtual memory or device memory (based on the ``tensor_placement`` argument), on the specified NeuronCore index, of a given size, and attaches the given name to it - the name is only used for log messages.
     For applications running on Inferentia, ``tensor_placement`` should always be ``NRT_TENSOR_PLACEMENT_VIRTUAL``.
 For all other cases, ``NRT_TENSOR_PLACEMENT_DEVICE`` should be used.
 If successful, the ``tensor`` address will contain a valid pointer to the newly allocated ``nrt_tensor_t``.
+    (depricated) ``tensor_placement`` set to ``NRT_TENSOR_PLACEMENT_HOST`` will allocate tensors in physical host memory.
+Tensors allocated with ``NRT_TENSOR_PLACEMENT_HOST`` cannot be larger than 4MB, the Kernel physical page size limit.
+We restrict tensors to a single page of host memory to simplify the generation of DMA descriptors during pre-execution setup.

     :param tensor_placement: Controls where the tensor will be placed, the definition of the ``nrt_tensor_placement_t`` enum is as follows: